juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 ### Mistery Solved: </br>

 2x GPU does Not work, Not Win8.1 x64, Not Linux 20.04.4 LTS. </br>

 Windows driver allows to select PhysX mode: </br>
 CPU, GPU1 or GPU2 </br>
-GPU1 is main GPU used for video. </br>

 Linux Driver 470.xx does Not allow to select PhysX mode. </br>
 Linux 470 driver Default: PhysX CPU. </br>

-Problem: </br>
+## Problem: </br>
 Nvidia DELETED 32-Bit PhysX Hardware support since 2016-Q4, </br>
 if you install a (2016-Q4) GPU like GTX 1050 Ti + Quadro P400 (2017) or similar </br>
 Nvidia driver 416.xx allows to select PhysX GPU, but does Not work, with Batman Arkham Asylum v1.1 </br>

 At the beginning of the game, there is a tunnel with steam falling. </br>
-IF you activate PhysX HIGH setting in Linux or Windows,  </br>
+IF activate PhysX HIGH setting in Linux or Windows BMlauncher.exe  </br>
-Only works using CPU. </br>
+Only works using CPU PhysX. </br>
-problem using PhysX on CPU is that frames drop to 15fps using a modern i3-12100 or 7600x </br>
+problem using PhysX on CPU is that frames drop to 15fps on a modern i3-12100 or 7600x </br>
 Requires 1-core, 100% CPU load, CPU PhysX does Not have Multi-Thread. </br>
-Modern CPU´s are slower in 32-Bit </br>
+CPU´s are slower in 32-Bit </br>
 but CPU PhysX works, Windows & Linux. </br>

 *haven't tested Linux 390.xx / 340.xx drivers </br>